mkavana/docs/index.md

 ### GitHub courses

-- You need a GitHub user account to complete this guide.
+- You need a GitHub user account to complete the guides on this website.
 If you do not have a GitHub account, create one using the [GitHub account setup guide](https://docs.microsoft.com/contribute/get-started-setup-github).
 Choose a GitHub username that will distinguish you and your contributions from others on GitHub.
 For example, use a variation of your first and/ or second name as your GitHub username.
-- The email address associated with your GitHub user account, and your GitHub username, are required to complete this guide.
+- The email address associated with your GitHub user account, and your GitHub username, are required to complete the guides.
 - The project's GitHub repo is private.
 You must receive and accept an invitation to access the project's GitHub repo and make contributions.
 When you create your GitHub account, send an email to your project manager requesting access to the project's GitHub repo.

 ### Azure DevOps courses